TotalCare-Orlando/TCALT/README.md

 Once the installation is completed, you will be given an option to run the program immediately or to just finish the installation process without opening the program.

-If you are having issues installing, please don't hesitate to reach out to us at 407-650-1819.
+If you are having issues installing, please don't hesitate to reach out to us.

 ***CREDENTIALS***